PolideaInternal/airflow-breeze-gcp-extension/README.systemtests.md

 You can run each helper with `--help` to see all actions available.

 Do not forget to delete such resources with appropriate action when you are done testing.
+Each helper has appropriate actions to delete those resources.

 ## Run whole example DAGs using full airflow in container